-Finally, it is very important to establish the basis for selecting values from a particular study during the DQO planning process and to reach mutual agreement with the regulatory agency on these values and how they will be applied to site data.
+Finally, it is very important to establish the basis for selecting values from a particular study during the DQO planning process so there is a mutual understanding how they will be applied to site data.
 Some states have specified background concentrations for chemicals with available data.
-For example, the Massachusetts Department of Environmental Protection (MADEP) developed indoor air background concentrations for chemicals commonly seen at disposal sites and uses these concentrations in developing their Massachusetts Contingency Plan (MCP) standards (MassDEP, 2006).
-New York State Department of Health guidance (NYSDOH) recommends that the Massachusetts values be used, when available (NYSDOH), 2005).
+For example, the Massachusetts Department of Environmental Protection (MADEP) developed indoor air background concentrations for chemicals commonly seen at disposal sites and uses these concentrations in developing its Massachusetts Contingency Plan (MCP) standards (MassDEP, 2006).
+New York State Department of Health guidance (NYSDOH) recommends that the Massachusetts values be used when available (NYSDOH), 2005).
 The Connecticut Department of Environmental Protection (CDEP, 2003) also has specified background air concentrations and these are added to risk-based target air concentrations to obtain the target air concentration that is used for comparison to indoor air concentrations.